ShanKothari/ShanKothari.github.io/publications.md

 __S.
 Kothari__.
 [When and how does photoinhibition matter for plant fitness?](https://ecoevorxiv.org/repository/view/3659/) *EcoEvoRxiv* (in revision at *American Journal of Botany*).

 __S.
 Kothari__, J. Urgoiti, C. Messier, W. Keeton, and A. Paquette.
-[Functional strategies and neighborhood interactions influence self-pruning in tree crowns.](https://www.biorxiv.org/content/10.1101/2024.10.17.618957v1) *bioRxiv* (in revision at *Functional Ecology*)
+[Functional strategies and neighborhood interactions influence self-pruning in tree crowns.](https://www.biorxiv.org/content/10.1101/2024.10.17.618957v1) *bioRxiv* (resubmitted to *Functional Ecology*)

 C. Wallis, A. L. Crofts, __S.
 Kothari__, G. Tougas, D. Inamdar, J. P. Arroyo-Mora, M. Kalacska, N. Coops, E. Laliberté, and M. Vellend.
 Methodological considerations for studying spectral-plant diversity relationships. (in revision at *Remote Sensing of Environment*)